 Cyclisk: Towering Pillar of Bicycle Parts

-- On the south side of town.
+- South side of town.
 US 101 exit toward Baker Ave. (from the south) or Corby Ave./Santa Rosa Ave. (from the north), then turn left onto Santa Rosa Ave.
-Cyclisk will be a half-mile north, on the left (west) side, just north of the Nissan dealership.
+Cyclisk is a half-mile north, on the left just north of the Kia dealership.

 Discussion is closed.